NullVoxPopuli/emberconf-2023-resources/resources/slides.md

 <!--

 Hello!

-We're going to have a look at Resources, which I believe are one of the core reactive primitives we've been missing.
+This is Resources squared, or otherwise

+(hopefully)

+resources on resources, what I believe to be a core primitive when it comes to reactivity.

+(not just for Ember)

 But first a quick introduction of myself

 -->